gcstaublin/gcstaublin.github.io/_posts/2018-05-13-another-css-in-js-post.md

 Proponents of CSS-in-JS, like to throw out the "at-scale" argument.
 When do we reach a point where we can say we're at scale.
 A developer at Facebook might have one idea of at scale, while a developer at Bob's Awesome Single Page App, LLC, might have another.
 It's subjective, rather than absolute.
 I architected and wrote the CSS library that powers the <a href="http://uniform.hudl.com" target="_blank">Uniform Design System</a>.
 I'd assume that's "at-scale," and we didn't utilize CSS-in-JS for our React components. 🤷‍♂️

 Many CSS-in-JS approaches inject `<style>` tags into the `<head>` of the document.
 This practice makes me wonder where are are in terms of performance considerations.
 By making all our styles critical path css, we risk making none of it critical path.
 Are we less concerned about performance than we were just a couple years ago.
+In most cases, these styles can be extracted into an actual CSS file, but I've rarely seen this happen.

 #### Final thoughts